-Over eight decades of experience in caring for patients with urologic diseases has established Duke’s Division of Urology as a world leader in urologic care, research, and education.
+Over nine decades of experience in caring for patients with urologic diseases has established Duke’s Division of Urology as a world leader in urologic care, research, and education.

-Under the direction of Dr. Andrew Peterson, the Duke Urology Residency Program offers exceptional training for dedicated students who are interested in an experience that will prepare them for either academic or independent practice.
+Under the direction of Dr. Michael Ferrandino, the Duke Urology Residency Program offers exceptional training for dedicated students who are interested in an experience that will prepare them for either academic or independent practice.
 Our program meets all the requirements of the American Board of Urology (ABU) and is fully accredited by the American Medical Association’s Accreditation Council for Graduate Medical Education (ACGME).

 Clinical Urologic Training and Research

-After successfully completing one year of PGY1 general surgery training, the resident enters our program, which consists of four years of clinical urologic training and one year of research.
-The entire third year is dedicated to urologic research with a few weeks of night oat thrown in for good measure.
+The resident enters our program in the PGY1 year as an active member of the urology team.
+Trainees can expect six months of urology experience, comprising operative, clinical, and floor experiences.
+After the PGY1 year, the program consists of four years of clinical urologic training and one year of research.
+The entire third year is dedicated to urologic research with minimal clinical responsibilities aside from a few weeks of night float.

 - Continuation/completion of research projects